AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Car Insurance Do I Need?

-Liability coverage is required in almost every state, but it’s not the only car insurance coverage available.
-Many drivers should consider purchasing full coverage insurance, which includes collision and comprehensive insurance in addition to liability coverage.
+The lower cost of 100/300 may be enticing, but it’s wise to consider purchasing full coverage insurance, which includes collision and comprehensive insurance in addition to liability coverage.
 You can learn more about collision and comprehensive coverage below, as well as a couple of other common types of car insurance coverage.

 What Are the Different Types of Car Insurance?